sematic-ai/sematic/docs/execution-modes.md

 ### Understanding "Inline"

-Before understanding inline functions, it is first helpful to refresh yourself on resolvers.
-Recall that the resolver is the code responsible for controlling the execution of the rest of the pipeline.
-When using the `CloudResolver`, the resolver executes in its own dedicated container, distinct from the rest of the pipeline.
-Note that it is distinct from the container where the root run executes--it's best to think of the resolver as an "extra" container for the overall pipeline.
+Before understanding inline functions, it is first helpful to refresh yourself on the description of the "driver" job above.
+Note that this job is distinct from the container where the root run executes - it's best to think of the driver as an "extra" container for the overall pipeline.

-Given this understanding of the resolver job, the behavior of inline executions can be summarized as follows.
+Given this understanding of the driver job, the behavior of inline executions can be summarized as follows.
 Every Sematic func executes in one of two places:

-(1) The resolver container
+(1) The driver container
 (2) Its own, dedicated container

 The *only* determining factor in which of these two is used for a given function is whether or not it has `inline=True`.
-For functions where `inline=True`, they will execute in the resolver container.
+For functions where `inline=True`, they will execute in the driver container.
 This is best used for very lightweight functions that execute quickly and don't make any calls to external services.
 For functions where `inline=False`, they execute in their own containers.